Submitting your Doctoral Dissertation or Master’s Thesis to the Mudd Manuscript Library

 According to the Publication, Access, and Embargoing of Doctoral Dissertations policy approved by the Faculty Committee on the Graduate School on May 14, 2012, Ph.D. candidates will be offered the opportunity to request a 2-year embargo on their dissertations, with the potential for renewal by petition.
 If approved, the embargo would apply to the dissertation in ProQuest, as well as in Princeton’s digital repository, DataSpace.

-Written confirmation of the embargo approval from the Graduate School must be presented in hard copy at the time of submission to the Mudd Manuscript Library.The contact for embargo related matters in the Graduate School is the Associate Dean for Academic Affairs Cole Crittenden (firstname.lastname@example.org; 609.258.3902).
+Written confirmation of the embargo approval from the Graduate School must be presented in a hard copy email at the time of submission to the Mudd Manuscript Library.The contact for embargo related matters in the Graduate School is the Associate Dean for Academic Affairs Cole Crittenden (email@example.com; 609.258.3902).

 Mudd Dissertation Requirements This document offers detailed information on how to prepare the bound volume of your dissertation.
 Please take special note of how to format the title page, which must list your advisor’s name.
 The document also provides information on the submission process and requirements.

 ProQuest's Preparing Your Manuscript guide offers information on formatting the PDF that you will upload to Princeton's ETD site; most of the requirements for the PDF are in line with the requirements of the bound copy, with the exception of the margins and line spacing.
 The two different requirements will result in two slightly different versions of your work.
 See also: ProQuest Resources this web page offers several guides to assist you in preparing your PDF, choosing publishing options, learning about copyright considerations and more.